How Life Insurance Helps

 Life insurance policies may offer a number of options and features that expand the ways they can be used, making them a more flexible and more powerful financial resource.

-- Some policies have optional benefits or riders that can help pay for your or your survivors' chronic or terminal illness care expenses.
+- Some policies have optional benefits or riders that can help pay for your chronic or terminal illness care expenses.

 - Some policies provide features that help prevent the policy from ending prematurely if you become unemployed.

 - Policies that build “cash value” over time can allow you to take supplemental income from that value.¹ That income can be used for unexpected expenses or other needs.

 - Optional features on other policies allow you to cover additional people, such as your spouse or children, all in one policy.